net-prophet/noiR/README.md

 ### About

 `noiR` is a redis-backed SFU cluster based on [`ion-sfu`](https://github.com/pion/ion-sfu).
+A [selective forwarding unit](https://webrtcglossary.com/sfu/) is a video routing service which allows webrtc sessions to scale more efficiently.

-It listens on the same ports as `ion-sfu` and accepts the same commands, while adding extra support for managing membership, and a naive single-datacenter scaling model.
+`noiR` listens on the same ports as `ion-sfu` and accepts the same commands, while adding extra support for managing membership, and a *very naive* single-datacenter scaling model.

 Any ion client can send signaling messages to any `noiR` node in the cluster.
 When `noiR` receives a message from a peer, it retains the signaling connection,